sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 const pkce = await pkceChallenge(128)
 ```

-In terms of workflow related to the pkce flow, the code_challenge is sent first in the authorization request and then in the token request the code_verifier is sent to recevie a token from the authorization server.
+In terms of workflow related to the pkce flow, the code_challenge is sent first in the authorization request.
+In the token request the code_verifier is sent to recevie a token from the authorization server.